keboola/component-generic/README.md

     - [**query_parameters**](/extend/generic-writer/configuration/#query-parameters) --- query parameters sent with each
       request
     - [**headers**](/extend/generic-writer/configuration/#headers) --- headers sent with each request
-  waits after each request (defaults to None if not set)
 - [**request_content**](/extend/generic-writer/configuration/#request-content) --- [REQUIRED] defines how the data is
   sent
     - [**content_type**](/extend/generic-writer/configuration/#content-type) --- [REQUIRED] defines how the data is